Output device: Visual

 A display device is the most common form of output device which presents output visually on computer screen.
 The output appears temporarily on the screen and can easily be altered or erased.

 With all-in-one PCs, notebook computers, hand held PCs and other devices; the term display screen is used for the display device.
 The display devices are also used in home entertainment systems, mobile systems, cameras and video game systems.

 Display devices form images by illuminating a desired configuration of pixels.
 Raster display devices are organized in the form of a 2-dimensional matrix with rows and columns.
-This is done many times within a second, typically 60, 75, 120 or 144Hz on consumer devices.
+This is done many times within a second, typically 60, 75, 120 or 144 Hz on consumer devices.

 Interface

 The interface between a computer's CPU and the display is a Graphics Processing Unit (GPU).
 This processor is used to form images on a framebuffer.
 When the image is to be sent to the display, the GPU sends its image through a video display controller to generate a video signal, which is then sent to a display interface such as HDMI, VGA, DisplayPort, or DVI.

 GPUs can be divided into discrete and integrated units, the former being an external unit and the latter of which is included within a CPU die.
 Discrete graphics cards are almost always connected to the host through the PCI Express bus, while older graphics cards may have used AGP or PCI.
 Some mobile computers support an external graphics card through Thunderbolt (via PCIe).